Kristina01111000/Drws_site/README.md

   - teh logo is stuck as that image and im not sure why
   - ask him if he likes the one i took a screengrab of and then, if so, try editing the header in the code

+For next week:
+- Retake all quizzes and look for typos
+- Look into if constant contact can have new kinds of data fields added for emails, he wants to email people who haven’t been there for a while and include their last visit date in the email
+- Put the old patreon image w/o logo back
+- On getting started page, give buttons more space,
+- Change the url for the 4 month course to “Dr. W’s Holistic Four Element Course”
+- Switch top tab to getting started page
+- Change all of the 4element sections to 4 element